ongr-io/ApiBundle/Resources/doc/configuration.rst

 - ``document`` : defined document type.
 Read more about defining elasticsearch documents `here <http://ongr.readthedocs.org/en/latest/components/ElasticsearchBundle/mapping.html>`_

 - ``controller`` (optional) : if you wish to customize default actions or implement your own, you should define a custom controller.
 If no controller is specified, ``ONGRApiBundle:Api`` controller is called.
-You can read more about customizing controller `here <controller.html>`_
+You can read more about customizing controller `here <controller.rst>`_

 - ``include_fields`` (optional) : in case you want to allow access only to certain fields of the document you can define those fields here